Regional Energy and Resource Tables

 - academics and sector-specific experts

-Regional Tables will inform Canada’s approach to ensuring support for workers and communities and creating sustainable jobs.
-This process will co-operatively and collaboratively develop place-based, resource-based economic strategies - strategies reflect the regional economic diversity of Canada.
-These strategies will provide direction to workers, labour organizations, businesses, and governments with respect to the job opportunities created by a net-zero transition.
-In essence, it will seek to answer the question: “what are we transitioning to?”
+These strategies will also provide direction to workers, labour organizations, businesses, and governments with respect to the job opportunities created by a net-zero transition.
+In essence, the Regional Tables will seek to answer the question: “What are we transitioning to?”

-The Regional Tables aim to align priorities, funding and financing opportunities, as well as policy and regulatory approaches on a regional basis to accelerate economic activity and position every region in Canada as a leader in areas where we have or can reasonably create comparative advantage in the net-zero future.
+The Regional Tables aim to align regional priorities, funding and financing opportunities, as well as policy and regulatory approaches to accelerate economic activity and position every region in Canada to lead in areas where they have, or can reasonably create, comparative advantage in the net-zero future.

-Across Canada, regional growth opportunities are likely to come from new products and processes that enable a low-carbon future – such as electric cars, battery technology, critical minerals, clean hydrogen, small modular reactors, carbon removal, renewable energy, biofuels and other clean technologies – and new uses for old products.
-Other opportunities will come through increased demand for traditional goods produced in an ultra low carbon manner – such a low carbon steel and aluminum.
+Across Canada, regional growth opportunities are likely to come from new products and processes that enable a low-carbon future – such as electric cars and buses, battery technology, critical minerals, clean hydrogen, small modular reactors, carbon removal, renewable energy, biofuels and other clean technologies – and new uses for old products.
+Other opportunities will come through increased demand for traditional goods produced in an ultra low-carbon manner – such as low-carbon steel and aluminum.

 Regionally focused collaboration

 Canada is both a vast country and a decentralized federation where each region has a unique set of natural resources, energy systems, labour markets and regulatory approaches.
-The economic opportunities available to each region – and therefore the approaches to a net-zero emissions and nature-positive future – are different across the country.
+The economic opportunities available to each region – and therefore the approaches to net-zero emissions and a nature-positive future – will be different across the country.

 There are three main elements to the process:

-- Close partnerships between federal, provincial, territorial governments to identify and accelerate a common list of the top two to four key economic growth priorities in each province/territory
+- Close individual partnerships between the federal government, provinces, and territories to identify and accelerate an agreed-upon list of two to four key economic growth priorities in each province and territory.

-- A tailored approach to engagement with Indigenous governments and groups to reflect their priorities and perspectives on regional opportunities
+- A tailored approach to engagement with Indigenous partners to reflect their priorities and perspectives on regional opportunities.

-These efforts will culminate in the development of place-based economic strategies that identify the top economic opportunities in each region and associated plans to advance them.
-These strategies will integrate Indigenous perspectives on regional opportunities, incorporate input from experts and engage with industry, labour and others.
+These efforts will culminate in the development of economic strategies that identify the top economic opportunities in each region and associated plans to advance them.
+These strategies will also integrate Indigenous perspectives on regional opportunities; incorporate input from experts; and engage with industry, labour, municipalities and other relevant stakeholders.

-In addition to addressing key economic opportunities associated with an low carbon transition, the Regional Tables will provide a forum to discuss how we can work together to ensure that electrical generation capacity and our provincial and regional electrical grids will be capable of meeting the requirements of decarbonisation and of increased demand associated with broad electrification.
+In addition to addressing key economic opportunities associated with a low-carbon transition, the Regional Tables will provide a forum to discuss how we can work together to ensure that electrical generation capacity and our provincial and regional electrical grids will be capable of meeting the requirements of decarbonisation and the increased demand associated with broad electrification.

 Investing in a net-zero economy

-To build a net-zero economy by 2050, Canada will need between $125 billion and $140 billion of investment from both the public and private sector every year.
-By collectively identifying and advancing top growth opportunities, both public dollars and private capital can be strategically directed with maximum potential for economic growth, climate outcomes and sustainable job creation.
+To build a net-zero economy by 2050, Canada will need between $125 billion and $140 billion in combined annual investments from the public and private sectors.
+By collectively identifying and advancing top growth opportunities, both public dollars and private capital can be strategically directed with maximum effect for economic growth, climate outcomes and sustainable job creation.

-Budget 2022 announced funding for Regional Tables, and once shared priorities and opportunities are identified, there will be ways to draw on existing funds across government.
+Budget 2022 announced funding for Regional Tables.
+Once shared priorities and opportunities are identified, there will be ways to draw on existing funds across government.
 To support regional opportunities, governments will look to leverage funds through existing and new programs and initiatives.
-Federal programs that may be drawn on include, for example:
+Federal programs that may be drawn upon include:

 - Smart Renewables and Electrification Pathways Fund